Rivets vs. Welding: The Great Metal Joining Debate

 Welding, being a fusion process, offers a different kind of precision:

-- Skill Dependency**:** The precision in welding often heavily depends on the skill of the welder, especially in manual welding methods.
+• Skill Dependency**:** The precision in welding often heavily depends on the welder’s skill, especially in manual welding methods.

 Table 4: Tolerance Chart for Riveting vs. Welding